gabrielfior/prototype-finance/README.md

 python app.py
 ```

-The back-end should be running on http://localhost:5000.
+It should be running on http://localhost:5000.

 The documentation is available on http://localhost:5000/docs/.